Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Generative models of dynamic mode decomposition

 For any $t^*+1$, by the sampling model in Eq.~(\ref{equ:dmd_process}) and the law of total expectation, the posterior mean follows:

 By the sampling model in Eq.~(\ref{equ:dmd_process}) and the law of total covariance, for any $t^*+1$, the posterior covariance follows

 \end{proof}

-Although we can assess the uncertainty of the forecast by DMD from the predictive distribution in Eq. (\ref{equ:dmd_forecast_dist}), there are a few restrictive assumptions of the induced data generating process in Eq. (\ref{equ:dmd_process}), which can degrade the accuracy of uncertainty quantification in some scenarios.
-Firstly, the variance of the DMD-induced process in Eq.~(\ref{equ:dmd_process}) is assumed to be the same across all output coordinates.
-This assumption becomes restrictive when the underlying scales of the output at different coordinates are different, leading to inaccurate estimation and uncertainty quantification.
-Secondly, the posterior variance shown in Lemma \ref{lemma:posterior_y_t_star} may underestimate the uncertainty arising from the estimation of both $\mathbf{A}$ and $\tau^2$.
-Thirdly, the noise in the system is not directly accounted for in Eq.~(\ref{equ:dmd_process}) and hence the estimation by DMD can be contaminated when there is noise present in the measurements.
-Recent studies such as \cite{dawson2016characterizing,hemati2017biasing} have explored the adjustment of eigenpair estimation in DMD when noises are presented, yet these adjustments rely on approximations that assume the measurement noise is small.
+Although we can assess the uncertainty of the forecast by DMD from the predictive distribution in Eq.~(\ref{equ:dmd_forecast_dist}), {the linear state space model can be restrictive to approximate nonlinear dynamical systems.
+Furthermore, the uncertainty in estimating $\mathbf A$ and $\bm \Sigma_{\varepsilon}$ is not propagated for predictions}.
 Finally, choosing the rank $r$ in DMD is an open problem as it represents one's belief on the degree of the model is misspecified, which could be hard to be quantified precisely.
-Typical ways of choosing $r$ include letting the summation of DMD eigenvalues explain a large proportion of the output variability, while this choice could potentially misfit the data, as minimizing the $L_2$ loss in Eq. (\ref{equ:objective_function_DMD}) cannot avoid overfitting the data.
+Typical ways of choosing $r$ include letting the summation of DMD eigenvalues explain a large proportion of the output variability, while this choice could potentially misfit the data, as minimizing the $L_2$ loss in Eq.~(\ref{equ:objective_function_DMD}) cannot avoid overfitting the data.